Only a parent knows when his or her own child isn’t excelling in school.

 Physically visit the school before settling on a decision…

-Marketing exists everywhere and in every industry and school administrations are no different.
+Marketing exists everywhere and in every industry and school administration are no different.

 Many schools that you research online will visibly appear better than how they actually look in person—so it’s crucial to never judge a book by its cover.
 Making the trip to the actually campus and visit the school with your own two eyes along with your child.
 This will give a much better perspective versus an image up pulled up while surfing the web.
 During the visit, be sure to invest time and really dive into the school’s routine and overall personality.